PLP-MERN-Stack-Development/week-6-test-debug-assignment-victormutune/README.md

 ## Assignment Overview

-You will:
+This project implements comprehensive testing and debugging for a MERN stack application.
+The following strategies and tools were used:

-1. Set up testing environments for both client and server
+1. **Testing environments** are set up for both client (React) and server (Express/MongoDB) using Jest, React Testing Library, Supertest, and Cypress.
-2. Write unit tests for React components and server functions
+2. **Unit tests** cover React components (Button, Input, Form, PostList, ErrorBoundary) and server logic (Mongoose models, middleware).
-3. Implement integration tests for API endpoints
+3. **Integration tests** verify API endpoints and component interactions.
-4. Create end-to-end tests for critical user flows
+4. **End-to-end tests** are provided in the `client/cypress` folder for user flows.
-5. Apply debugging techniques for common MERN stack issues
+5. **Debugging techniques** include error boundaries in React, a global Express error handler, and logging.

 ## Project Structure